 How To Store

-Room temperature - In an air-tight container, they're best consumed within 1 week.
+At room temperature - In an air-tight container, they're best consumed within 5 days.

-Fridge - In an air-tight container, they're good up until 2 weeks.
+In the fridge - In an air-tight container, they're best for up to 2 weeks.

 Pineapple-Shaped Tart Cookies